 2. External third-party tests

 Beyond helping us spot any vulnerabilities we’ve missed, third-party tests also validate our claims regarding the security and privacy of our cloud collaboration tools.
 Tresorit conducts such tests with trusted partners regularly.
 For example, we’ve previously worked with Ernst & Young and Computest.
-In 2021 we again asked Computest to complete penetration testing on our apps.
+In 2021 we asked Computest to complete penetration testing on our apps.

 3. Customer security tests